gilwo/wordscvc/README.md

-# CVC word list generator project
+# CVC word set generator project

+### Ths project is still under development
 CVC stand for Consonant/Vowel/Consonant

 this project aim is to generate group of sets of CVC words.